atarvainen/Concurrent_programming_project/spec.md

 Buffered channels should be used to limit the memory burden on the server.
 Also when a channel blocks because of it's full, it can be a signal of a very bad connection which should be dropped.
 The exact size of the buffer is to be determined.

-In short, the server's chat room connections information data structure should have a channel and addition to address and port.
+In our current implementation the room receives messages from a message channel and then prints the message to the clients.

 ### Chat rooms